 Essential to understand is that the flow of material in processing trade is completely separated from the Chinese domestic market, though these goods crossing the Chinese border are included in customs statistics (International Merchandise Trade Statistics).
 In the PRC Customs Supervision and Administration of Processing Trade Goods Procedures it’s stated:

 Article 21.
 Goods imported and exported by operating enterprises in the form of processing trade shall be included in customs statistics.

-Gold import into/ export from the Shanghai Free Trade Zone, where the SGEI is located, also is conducted through processing trade, though any standard gold flowing through SGEI certified vaults is not processed or manufactured.
+Gold import into/ export from the Shanghai Free Trade Zone, where the SGEI is located, also is conducted through processing trade – though any standard gold flowing through SGEI certified vaults is not processed.

 45 New Bridge Road Singapore059398Singapore Company Registration No.: 201217896Z

 Phone: +65 6284 4653